-The General Fund balance reflected a positive net budget variance of \$1.8 million when comparing actual amounts to the final budget for the current fiscal year.
-This amount reflects a positive variance of \$0.1 million in revenues and a positive variance of \$1.7 million in expenditures.
-The positive revenue variance mainly resulted from actual revenues exceeding the budget for all line items except for investment income.
-The positive expenditure variance resulted mainly from actual expenditures being less than the final budget in all departments, with the most significant variances in the technical services and field operations departments.
+The General Fund balance reflected a positive net budget variance of \$2.8 million when comparing actual amounts to the final budget for the current fiscal year.
+This amount reflects a positive variance of \$1.2 million in revenues and a positive variance of \$1.6 million in expenditures.
+The positive revenue variance mainly resulted from actual revenues exceeding the budget for all line items except for intergovernmental revenue.
+The positive expenditure variance resulted mainly from actual expenditures being less than the final budget in all departments except for the contribution to the retiree medical trust.
+The most significant variances were in capital outlay and in the technical services and field operations departments.